-When we teach our children the letters of the alphabet we tell them there are 26 letters to learn.
-In reality though, we are really asking them to learn 52 different letters if you take into account uppercase and lowercase letters!
-Free Printable Spin And Stamp Preschool Alphabet Worksheets: Bee Theme are a fun and engaging learning activity that will help kids practice the difference between each upper and lower case letter.
+Teaching lowercase and uppercase letters of the alphabet is basically like teaching letters twice!
+In reality we are asking kids to learn 52 different letters if you take into account uppercase and lowercase !
+Free Printable Spin And Stamp Preschool Alphabet Worksheets: Bee Theme is a fun and engaging learning activity that will help kids practice the difference between each upper and lower case letter.
 While they learn the differences and similarities between lowercase and capital letters, they can work on other reading skills like sound identification.
 The spinner provides engagement, and it fits nicely with any spring/summer/insect theme!

 Often times uppercase letters and lowercase letters are taught in isolation, but it is important to teach kids both letters side by side so children can learn the letters and what makes them different.